DigiPie/kaya-folio/website/docs/mongodb-setup.md

 title: MongoDB Setup
 ---

+Created on December 23, 2020

-*This document was migrated from [DigiDocs](https://digipie.github.io/digidocs/mongodb/local-setup/)*
+_This document was migrated from [DigiDocs](https://digipie.github.io/digidocs/mongodb/local-setup/)_

 The purpose of this guide is to quickly set up a local copy of MongoDB **on Windows** for local development purposes.
 Authentication will not be enabled or covered in this tutorial.